Alexander Murray of Elibank: Later life

 Murray remained in exile for the next twenty years.
 In 1759 James Francis Edward Stuart created him Earl, Viscount and Lord of Westminster in the Jacobite peerage, with the remainder to both his male heirs and the male heirs of his brothers.
 Thereafter he was generally known as Count Murray, especially in Jacobite circles.
 In April 1771 he was allowed to return to Britain by letter under the king's privy seal.
 He died unmarried at Taplow, Buckinghamshire in 1778.

+Depictions

 His portrait, painted by Allan Ramsay in 1742, is in the collection of the Scottish National Portrait Gallery.
+This portrait was the basis for a later mezzotint print by John Faber the Younger, also now in the same collection.